Who is behind the Website?

 In 2012 Ian joined forces with MK Czerwiec, RN, MA to upgrade and relaunch GraphicMedicine.org, amalgamating part of MK’s site which hosted the Graphic Medicine Podcasts and conference information…

 ‘… I have been making comics under the pseudonym Comic Nurse since 2000.
 My clinical experience is in HIV/AIDS and hospice care.
 In 2009 I received an MA in Medical Humanities and Bioethics at Northwestern Feinberg Medical School, where I serve as Artist in Residence.
 The faculty there has been consistently supportive of my comics-based work.
-Catherine Belling and I developed an elective seminar called “Drawing Medicine” for Northwestern Feinberg’s M1 and M2 students which I teach twice a year.
+I developed and teach an elective seminar called “Drawing Medicine” for Northwestern Feinberg’s M1 and M2 students.
 I presented my work and teaching in comics & medicine at the first Graphic Medicine conference in London in 2010, where I was thrilled to meet Ian Williams, Susan Squier, Michael Green, and Brian Fies.
 Together we organized the second Graphic Medicine conference in Chicago in 2010.
-I currently co-write for the Graphic Medicine website and host the Graphic Medicine podcast as well as working on other Graphic Medicine-related projects, lecturing, and teaching.
-In 2017 I was invited to become a Senior Fellow of the George Washington School of Nursing Center for Health Policy and Media Engagement where I hope to widen the perspective, scope, and audience for graphic medicine.
+I currently c0-manage for the Graphic Medicine website and host the Graphic Medicine podcast as well as working on other Graphic Medicine-related projects, lecturing, and teaching.
+In 2017 I was invited to become a Senior Fellow of the George Washington School of Nursing Center for Health Policy and Media Engagement where I work to widen the perspective, scope, and audience for graphic medicine.
 My first graphic memoir, Taking Turns: Stories from HIV/AIDS Unit 371, was published by Penn State University Press in 2017.
-It is the only currently known book length graphic memoir by a nurse.
+It is the only currently known book-length graphic memoir by a nurse.
 With many people listed here, I am a co-author of the Graphic Medicine Manifesto.
 My next book, no title yet, will focus on end of life care and will, of course, be in comic form.
 You can learn more about my work, get in touch, and see a calendar of my speaking engagements on my website, comicnurse.com.
 I tweet as @ComicNurse, @EOLComics, and @GraphicMedicine.’

 In 2017 Matthew Noe‘s “This Week in Graphic Medicine” posts were migrated from his site to this one, and he officially joined our team.‘I’m currently a medical librarian, specializing in the medical humanities, health communication, and literacy.
 My background is in philosophy, with a degree from the University of Kentucky, where I also earned my MSLS in 2016.
 Over the past few years, I have focused intensely on the use and value comics might have in medicine and education, leading me to the Graphic Medicine community.
 I have helped develop several graphic medicine collections throughout libraries in the United States and am always available to help develop collections or programming.
 In Fall 2016, I began running the weekly blog series This Week in Graphic Medicine after realizing just how much content and discussion was happening but was often hidden to those not looking for it.
 That series has since become part of the Graphic Medicine website and continues to evolve to meet the needs of the community.
 I am currently working on multiple research projects, the largest of which is a scoping review of the way comics have been used in medical education, in the hopes it will tell us what we know, what we don’t, and where we should go from here.
 You can find me on Twitter as @NoetheMatt.